ddeutils/ddedocs/docs/abstract/data_management/index.md

 # Data Management

-**Data Management** refers to the practices, architectural techniques, and tools that manage, store, and analyze data throughout its lifecycle.
+**Data Management** refers to the practices, architectural techniques, strategies and tools that manage, store, and analyze data throughout its lifecycle.
 Effective data management ensures that data is accurate, available, and accessible when needed while maintaining security and compliance with relevant regulations.